charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Untitled Vidoe.md

 - The game is now in its Early Access stage until it fully comes out on the 1st of October and the question of whether it is Pay-To-Win is one that’s generating a lot of discussion.
 - There are people who swear it is and there are people who say it’s not really pay-to-win and instead it’s just pay-for-convenience.
 - Now of you just want to know if T&L is Pay-to-Win or not, I won’t waste your time.
 It is, it definitely is pay-to-win.
 - So why are people pretending it’s not?
 Let’s talk about that.
-Or, I’ll talk about it first and then afterwards, we can talk about it together in the comments.
-Unless one of you guys wants to be in my video?
+Or, at least, I’ll talk about it first and then afterwards, we can talk about it together in the comments.

+### How Is T&L Pay-to-Win?
+-

+### The Arguments Against It
+-

+### Why Is This Even a Question?
+-

 ### Outro
 -